 After a long way across the Nubian Desert, the river passed the famous Nile cataracts.
 Then River Nile left Sudan and cross through Egypt.
 Finally, the Nile discharges into the Mediterranean Sea in North Egypt.

 The common meaning of Khartoum is “elephant trunk” because of the shape of the Blue Nile locals told us.
 Indeed the confluence has a deep impact on the city.
 The rivers divide the city into three parts.

 In the west locates Omdurman and Khartoum city in the south-east.
 While in the north, of course, Khartoum North or Bahri locates.
 Omdurman is the biggest city of all, while Bahri is the industrial centre.
 Above all Khartoum is the capital.

 The Nile Road is a famous road in Khartoum.
 The road winds along the south bank of the Blue Nile and gives a fantastic view of the river.
-A lot of facilities locating along the Nile road.
-For instance, restaurants, churches, museum and gardens.
+A lot of facilities locating along Nile road.
+For instance, restaurants, churches, museums and gardens.